-We can prepare your Will so that it sets out, in a tax efficient manner, what will happen on your death to your shares and your other assets.
-In doing so we carefully check that any restriction on the transfer of your shares (contained in your Shareholders’ Agreement or Articles of Association) is taken account of so you avoid making an ineffective legacy of shares to someone to whom the shares cannot be transferred.
+We can prepare your Will so that it sets out, in a tax-efficient manner, what will happen on your death to your shares and your other assets.
+In doing so we carefully check that any restriction on the transfer of your shares (contained in your Shareholders’ Agreement or Articles of Association) is taken into account of so you avoid making an ineffective legacy of shares to someone to whom the shares cannot be transferred.

-Q What happens if I lose capacity to act for myself (e.g. if I am seriously or suddenly ill for a period of time, for example, after a road accident)?
+Q What happens if I lose the capacity to act for myself (e.g. if I am seriously or suddenly ill for a period of time, for example, after a road accident)?

-It is very important to make a Lasting Power of Attorney ‘LPA’ and register it with the Office of the Public Guardian so it is ready for use if you lose capacity to deal with your own affairs (e.g. you have an accident or illness).
-Your LPA appoints people you trust to look after your legal and financial affairs and avoids the necessity a lengthy and costly application to the Court of Protection.
+It is very important to make a Lasting Power of Attorney ‘LPA’ and register it with the Office of the Public Guardian so it is ready for use if you lose the capacity to deal with your own affairs (e.g. you have an accident or illness).
+Your LPA appoints people you trust to look after your legal and financial affairs and avoids the necessity of a lengthy and costly application to the Court of Protection.

 An LPA would enable your attorneys (who are legally obliged to act in your best interests) to sell your shares if that is best for you (e.g. to get a better sale price) or to vote on your behalf at a company shareholders meeting convened to change the constitution or wind up the company.
-The Court of Protection is slow, an application for a Deputy to act on your behalf is expensive -the delay could mean your buyer withdraws or the company constitution may be changed to your detriment.
+The Court of Protection is slow, and an application for a Deputy to act on your behalf is expensive -the delay could mean your buyer withdraws or the company constitution may be changed to your detriment.